dolfies/discord.py-self/README.rst

    :target: https://pypi.python.org/pypi/discord.py-self
    :alt: PyPI supported Python versions

-A modern, easy to use, feature-rich, and async ready API wrapper for Discord's user API written in Python.
+A modern, easy to use, feature-rich, and async ready API wrapper for Discord's user API written in Python supporting interactions.

 Development is currently happening on the rebase branch.